- Please refer to these often, as not all information about the game is collected in this post.

 Human (and Unrevealed Cylon) Game Turn

 Cylon Victory: End humanity.
 This is done by destroying Galactica (damage six locations), dropping one of the fleet's stats (Fuel, Food, Morale, Population) to 0, or getting a raiding party far enough into Galactica's innards.

 At the start of the game, each player is given one Loyalty Card (Exception: Gaius Baltar, who receives two) that indicates whether or not a player starts out as a Human or a Cylon player.
 Players take turns in sequence, encountering crises and jumping the fleet towards the destination of Kobol.
 When a distance of 4 or greater has been reached, the Sleeper Agent Phase activates: each player, including Revealed Cylons, is dealt one more Loyalty Card (Exception: Sharon Valerii, who receives two) that may change that player's alignment.
+Revealed Cylons who receive a loyalty card during the Sleeper Phase may look at the card and immediately pass it to another player of their choice.
 The total number of Cylons present in the game is fixed and dependent on the number of players in the game.